JBercich/networkrl/README.md

-# 🚦 Traffic Simulation Reinforcement Learning
+# 🚦 Traffic Network MARL

 ## Overview

-Using RL to optimise a simulated small-scale traffic system.
+Using multi-agent RL to optimise a simulated small-scale traffic network.
 This is initialy conducted in Python and then replicated in C++ to compare training times.
-If possible, training iterations of the simulation will be visualised in C++ to show how to chosen model works.
+If possible, training iterations of the simulation will be visualised in C++ to show how the chosen model works.

 ## Usage